csswizardry/csswizardry.github.com/_posts/2017-10-30-airplanes-and-ashtrays.md

 But it can get even worse: making something impossible can often lead to complete abandonment.
 When a team cannot bend the rules of your system or framework, they’ll often opt to simply not use it at all.
-This is a net loss, where allowing them to do the wrong thing would have at least led to greater adoption, more consistency, and less repetition.
+This is a net loss, whereas allowing them to do the wrong thing would have at least led to greater adoption, more consistency, and less repetition.

 Whenever you plan or design a system, you need to build in your own ashtrays—a